A

 Fashion CAD II

-This course focuses on advanced techniques for development of the fashion flat and fashion illustration using industry-standard CAD programs.
+This course focuses on advanced techniques for development of fashion collections, including digital fashion illustrations, flat sketches, and mood and trend boards, using industry-standard CAD programs.
 Prerequisite: DESI 1377 Fashion CAD I.

 D